ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

 8. Quang will update the Contributing.md
 9. Daniela will update the Meeting.md
 10. Daniela will update the Readme.md according to Peter’s feedback
-11. Madeleine will contribute to the Insights.md
+11. Madeline will contribute to the Insights.md
 12. All of us will review research papers and post findings or ideas.

 # Additional notes taken during the meeting (Knowledge Manager, Facilitator)